There’s a good chance your hot tub is one of your most valuable items. So it makes sense that you want to take it with

 Next, make sure you have enough people to move your hot tub.
 If you’re hiring help, they should have a team ready to go that has experience with this type of move.

 If you’re doing it yourself, ask your strong friends and family members to help you out.
-You’ll need three people + You.
-(Did we mention that hot tubs are extremely heavy?)
+You’ll need at least three additional people, more if you have an oversized hot tub.
+(Did we mention that hot tubs weight a ton?)
 In return for their help, you can treat them to dinner or drinks!

 4. Cut the Power

 The last two steps for moving a jacuzzi apply to both those hiring help and those enlisting the help of friends.

 Hot tubs are typically full of water, but you can’t move them like that.
 You need to cut off the water supply.
 To start, unplug your hot tub and put away the power cord and other pieces that may dangle and be a safety hazard.

 Some brands have an internal storage space, but if it doesn’t, place them in a bag in a safe place until after your move.

 5. Drain the Water

 Next, remove the drain cap and drain the water according to the manufacturer’s directions.
 It isn’t as easy as dumping the water into your yard, and besides, it can flood your yard!

 First, remove the hot tub cover.
 You may need a screwdriver to do this.
 This will prevent the cover from getting damaged mid-move.

 Then, attach a garden hose to the drain valve, and open the valve.
 It may be best to place the other end of the hose in your street’s gutter while it drains.
 If you want to speed up the moving process, use a submersible pump.

-Use a towel or shop-vac to take care of the remaining water.
-While it’s empty, you might as well clean it with an all-purpose cleaner.
+Use a towel or a wet/dry shop-vac to take care of the remaining water.
+While you have an empty hot tub, you might as well clean it with an all-purpose cleaner.